 Victoria was a key team member for the newly opened 'Ancient Egypt Rediscovered' gallery, and contributed significantly to the highly popular The Tomb, ancient Egyptian Burial exhibition in 2017, and in another role to Photography: A Victorian Sensation in 2015.
 She has written several blogs and collections stories, and with Frederike Voigt published a chapter on a ‘Collecting Scottish-Yemeni History’.

 Victoria’s academic background is in Art History and Literature from the University of York, and a multi-disciplinary MA in Medieval Studies passed with distinction.
 She specialised in representations of humans and animals inhabiting the margins of European medieval art and society.
 She continues to be interested in the migration and exchange of religious, secular and mythological imagery and symbolism across cultures and social and political systems.

-Victoria was fully funded by the AHRC for the MA in Museum Studies at the University of Leicester, where she focused on issues of identity and ownership in the interpretation and display of Asian art in the UK.
-Following her student placement at Brighton Museum & Art Gallery, Victoria was employed as Assistant Curator of World Art.
+Victoria was fully funded by the AHRC for the MA in Museum Studies at the University of Leicester, where she focused on issues of identity and ownership in displays of Indian art.
+Subsequently she worked with world cultures collections as Assistant Curator at Brighton Museum & Art Gallery, the Royal Armouries, and The Russell-Cotes Art Gallery & Museum.

 Voigt, F. and Adams, V. ‘One Long Adventure: Collecting Scottish-Yemeni History’, Chapter 5 of Museums and the Material World: Collecting the Arabian Peninsula ed.
 Erskine-Loftus, Pamela (Edinburgh and Boston, USA: MuseumsEtc, 2014) pp.157-191.
 Available online at National Museums Research Repository.